A Word about Urban Wandering

 By my own definition, urban wandering photography is visual exploration of the city.
 It is similar to documentary photography but less formal.
 In addition to architecture, it covers street scenes, found objects and various curiosities.
-It is perhaps closest to street photography, but in my case it doesn’t focus on people and even avoids depicting them.
+It is perhaps closest to street photography but with built environments, not people, as the main subject matter.

-While urban wandering conjures the images of flâneurs and flâneuses, an urban wanderer is not an idle bourgeois, but an engaged citizen who adores the city and uses photography to illuminate relevant issues, directly or indirectly.
-It is helpful to occasionally wander off into other neighborhoods, but walking in one’s own neighborhood every day makes it possible to notice and capture fluctuation and change.
+While urban wandering conjures the images of flâneurs and flâneuses, an urban wanderer is not an idle bourgeois, but an engaged citizen who cares deeply about the city and uses photography to illuminate relevant issues, directly or indirectly.
+An urban wanderer visits many neighborhoods, but walking in their’s own neighborhood every day helps them notice and capture fluctuation and change.

-Please follow me on Instagram for daily posts of my urban wandering.
+Please follow me on Instagram for daily posts of my own urban wandering.

 While the city’s explosive growth and relentless gentrification will likely continue to reshape the neighborhood, its deadpan commercial facades, older housing abutting small industry, and mid-century modernism carry a visual and emotional quality that no new development can replace.